arnobl/notebook-dir-year/README.md

 ../../../photos/             % The pictures of each student (from the the Ksaar app).
 Used to build the individual tables.
 ```

+To get the CSV files of the student lists for each semester, go on Pegase (the `coc` application), select 'semestre' in 'Type d'objet'.

 The folder `examens` in this repository contain template files for `ranking-prev-year.csv` and `specificities.csv`.

 ## Current issues